FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/cce_node_pool_v3.md

 The `taints` block supports:

-* `key` - (Required, String, ForceNew) A key must contain 1 to 63 characters starting with a letter or digit.
+* `key` - (Required, String) A key must contain 1 to 63 characters starting with a letter or digit.
   Only letters, digits, hyphens (-), underscores (_), and periods (.) are allowed.
   A DNS subdomain name can be used as the prefix of a key.